 a naive value scale

-The total range of light adapted visual response is bounded by a roughly 100:1 ratio between the darkest and the lightest luminances, so this applies to the scene as well as the painting.
+The total range of light adapted visual response is bounded by a roughly 100:1 ratio between the darkest and the lightest luminance, so this applies to the scene as well as the painting.
 The top end of the luminance range would appear "bright" and the bottom end "dark".
 Naively, we would also assume that a middle gray is roughly in the middle of the luminance span — in the example, at around 2500.

 There are obvious practical problems with this value scale.
 As the luminance range changed across different scenes (for example, from sunlight to twilight), the luminance range of each painting would change as well.
 But the painting luminance patterns would have different effects depending on the level of surrounding illumination: a daylight painting would have to be viewed in daylight, and a nighttime painting in the dark.
 So each painting would have to be displayed under its own lighting conditions.